 Aerosol cans are broadly used for dispensing a variety of products including personal care items (like hairspray and sunscreens), cleaners, food items, paints, pesticides, and many more.
 It is estimated that 3.75 billion aerosol cans were filled in the U.S. in 2016 for commercial, industrial and household use.

 You can read more about the Final Rule here.
-To find out more information how Clean Earth can help your business remain compliant with the latest hazardous waste regulations, visit our website for a full list of services.
+To find out more information how Clean Earth can help your business remain compliant with the latest hazardous waste regulations, visit the services section of our site.